In Egypt, Gazans sought to leave the war. But it’s not far behind.

 “It is a difficult decision to leave; it weighs on all our souls.
 There is a part in all of us that feels we are reliving the Nakba,” the forced displacement of Palestinians in the 1948 war, says Haitham, in Cairo, who was unable to use his name due to his ongoing work with a humanitarian organization.

-“As Palestinians, there is a guilt that by leaving we are aiding ethnic cleansing; we are doing exactly what the Israeli occupation wants.”
+“As Palestinians, there is a guilt that by leaving we are aiding ‘ethnic cleansing’; we are doing exactly what the Israeli occupation wants.”

 “The guilt is always there,” Ms. Dirawi, the architect, admits.
 “I’m afraid for my family back home.
 I may have left Gaza physically, but my mind and my heart are still there with my parents and siblings.”

-When speaking with her husband about the deteriorating situation in Gaza, “he tells me there is no food, no basic hygiene,” Ms. Sabbah says.
+When she speaks with her husband about the deteriorating situation in Gaza, “He tells me there is no food, no basic hygiene,” Ms. Sabbah says.
 “I always feel guilty to have survived.”

 Fatima, whose sister was killed in an Israeli missile strike on their home in October, says she “struggles to accept my new life.”